No Mow May

 What happens to the grass cutting teams in May?

-We will continue to cut grass in children’s play areas, cemeteries, sports pitches, and our major parks including Jephson Gardens, Pump Room Gardens, St. Nicholas Park and Abbey Fields so some teams will be mowing as normal.
+We will continue to cut grass in housing estates, children’s play areas, cemeteries, sports pitches, and our major parks including Jephson Gardens, Pump Room Gardens, St. Nicholas Park and Abbey Fields so teams will be mowing as normal.

 Why not let the grass grow wild all year round?